TobasFlightControl/tobas/README.md

 ### ESC Calibration

-Make sure battery and ESCs are connected to FC properly and the propellers are NOT attached to the airframe.\
+Make sure battery and ESCs are connected to FC properly and the propellers are NOT attached to the motors.\
 Execute the following in FC:

 ```bash